Skip to Content

 Sharing is caring!

 I am just waiting for this winter to get over, and spring to start.
-Yes we thought it started in February, but again it was freezing cold.
-I just wish this winter to over soon and summer to start.
+Yes, we thought it started in February, but again it was freezing cold.
+I just wish this winter to be over soon and summer to start.
 To go on trips and day picnic’s and enjoy some yummy food, like this Fresh Methi Puri (Poori).

 Meethi Puri (Poori) | Fresh Fenugreek leaves Puri